wolvzor/ludum-dare-36/README.md

 - Run `sbt run`
 - Look at the grid of wonders!

+# Known Issues
+- Malloc error: this is because I'm in HackyMcKludgeFo mode, and initializing `var`s and `val`s in the draw code, which is stupid.
+I'll move it elsewhere probably first thing Saturday morning?

 # Completed
 + Setup SBT project
 + Added ligGDX